jnice-81/FpgaHbmForDaC/README.md

 # License

 This repository is published under the New BSD license, see [LICENSE](https://github.com/jnice-81/FpgaHbmForDaCe/blob/master/LICENSE).
-There is one folder, namely [common](SCAL_using_HBM/common), which has it's own License.
+There is one folder, namely [common](SCAL_using_HBM/common), which has it's own License, since it was partially taken from the [Xilinx Vitis examples repository](https://github.com/Xilinx/Vitis_Accel_Examples).
 It is licensed under Apache-License.